CPSC-455-Summer-2022/WixHub_Project_S22/README.md

 - Designed the global styling for all components with Material UI
 - Built the central form components all throughout the app along with the data structures used to dispatch user data to the backend
 - Fixed bugs (race conditions, etc.) and refactored code smells to match best practices
-- Collaborated with Sherman for Login and Signup page routing, collaborated with Josh to specify endpoints and db model for fetching
+- Collaborated with Josh to specify endpoints and db model for fetching, collaborated with Sherman for Login and Signup page routing

 ### Sherman Lam - z2o2b
 - Responsible for the creation, development and debugging of all aspects of user sign-up, login authentication